Oral Thrush in Babies

 - Can You Breastfeed Your Baby With Thrush?

 After the birth of her baby, every new mother revels in the little joys of motherhood.
-Cuddling and cooing is a wonderful way of bonding with the baby as you watch those tiny fingers curl around your little finger.
-However, when you notice those tiny white spots inside the baby’s mouth, all hell breaks loose.
-Relax since this could be baby mouth thrush, a fungal infection which is common in babies till they are two months old.
+Cuddling and cooing is a wonderful way of bonding with the baby, and you want to ensure your little one is safe and healthy.
+However, when you notice tiny white spots inside the baby’s mouth, it may worry you.
+Relax, since this could be baby mouth thrush, a fungal infection which is common in babies till they are two months old.

 Symptoms of Baby Thrush